Mark’s story of the temptation in the desert

 fleeing into the desert.”

-Shift the image from the dove on your Christmas tree
+This isn’t the dove on your Christmas tree.

 with Jesus in the place of Tippy Hedren.

 Wrestling demons in the desert for 40 days

 In fact, he was against it.